-Follow the Litecoin price in euro
+Follow the Litecoin price in euro, dollar and pound

 Above, you can follow the Litecoin price over the last 24 hours, presented in an interactive line chart.
 Litecoin is a cryptocurrency, and therefore the numbers are presented in a 24-hour format because trading in LTC never stops.